When Can I Sue for Brain Injuries?

 “The brain controls many different functions of your body,” says Lichtenstein.
 “So, someone with a concussion might have intractable headaches; someone else may get very dizzy all the time; another may have sensitivity to loud noises or bright lights; another might have none of these symptoms but have emotional symptoms because their injury was in the area of the brain where emotions are controlled.”

-Some brain injury victims are “more prone to depression and anxiety,” he says.
+Some brain injury victims are “more prone to depression and anxiety,” he adds.

-Because of the many problems that can result from brain injuries, “it’s imperative to get to a medical specialist who concentrates on brain injuries as soon as possible,” says Lichtenstein.
+Because of the many problems that can result from brain injuries, “it’s imperative to get to a medical specialist who concentrates on brain injuries as soon as possible.”

 In some cases, brain injuries can result in death.
 In these cases, survivors may pursue a wrongful death claim depending on the circumstances of the injury.